appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/azure-bot-for-swiftlint.md

 ---
 title: Azure Bot for Swiftlint
 description: Integrate Azure DevOps Bot with SwiftLint to analyze and report details under PRs.
 Automate builds with configured triggers.
-tags: [ios, build, test, workflow, step]
+tags: [ios, azure, bot, swiftlint, workflow, step]
 ---

 import Screenshot from '@site/src/components/Screenshot';

 # Azure Bot for Swiftlint

-With the Azure DevOps Bot for Swiftlint integration, you can analyze your [**SwiftLint**](https://github.com/realm/SwiftLint/) and post the report details under the opened PR.
+With the **Azure DevOps Bot for Swiftlint** integration, you can analyze your [**SwiftLint**](https://github.com/realm/SwiftLint/) and post the report details under the opened PR.
 You can also modify the PR status.

 :::info